shoaibkhan17/JumpIN/readme.txt

 if they are all in a row.

 - Parser Class:
 -----------Used to parse user input for text-based version.
-It is used because it seperates processing the user input from the actual game logic (decoupling)
+It is used because it separates processing the user input from the actual game logic (decoupling).
+It was not necessary for Parser to have a reference to the board, because in the text-based version, the class called JumpIn has both a reference to a board and a parser, and simply uses the parser functionality and calls the functions on the board.

 - Piece Class:
 -----------Piece class is the parent class of all pieces on the board.